Science of Stormwater

 pH: The pH value of water is an indication of its relative acidity.
 The pH value can range from 0 to 14, with a range of 6 to 8 being desirable for most bodies of water.
 Waters with very high (basic) or very low (acidic) pH are corrosive to metal surfaces and can cause biological problems for aquatic organisms and fish.
 There are several sources that can contribute to change of pH in runoff.
 These include industrial processes that discharge acidic wastewater, solutions used in metal plating operations, acidic chemicals used in printing and graphic art businesses, cement used in concrete products and concrete pavement, and chemical cleaners used in homes and businesses.

-- What is Anne Arundel County doing to help control stormwater pollution?The Watershed Protection and Restoration Program (WPRP) is at the core of Anne Arundel County's program to meet Federal and State mandated pollutant load reductions required to achieve the Chesapeake Bay TMDL, including those local TMDLs established for Anne Arundel County's waterways, and impervious surface management requirements under Anne Arundel County's NPDES MS4 Permit.
-The WPRP uses state-of-the-art techniques to reduce sediment, nutrients and other pollution to the County’s creeks, streams and rivers.
-WPRP's goal is to protect, enhance, and restore the water resources of Anne Arundel County.
+- What is Anne Arundel County doing to help control stormwater pollution?The Bureau of Watershed Protection and Restoration is at the core of Anne Arundel County's program to meet Federal and State mandated pollutant load reductions required to achieve the Chesapeake Bay TMDL, including those local TMDLs established for Anne Arundel County's waterways, and impervious surface management requirements under Anne Arundel County's NPDES MS4 Permit.
+The Bureau of Watershed Protection and Restoration uses state-of-the-art techniques to reduce sediment, nutrients and other pollution to the County’s creeks, streams and rivers.
+The Bureau's goal is to protect, enhance, and restore the water resources of Anne Arundel County.
 The program structure is based on the County’s 12 primary watersheds in order to provide a comprehensive framework of protection and restoration of the County’s natural resources.

-Implementation of the WPRP stormwater restoration strategy is focused on three key areas:
+Implementation of our stormwater restoration strategy is focused on three key areas:

 Stormwater Management Pond Retrofits: Existing facilities, such as dry ponds, detention ponds, or infiltration basins that have failed or provide little to no water quality benefits, will be rebuilt to optimize their pollution reduction capacity and provide an array of ecosystem benefits.